Terreii/andromeda-viewer/docs/index.md

 When the server runs, you can access the viewer in your browser under http://127.0.0.1:8000/.

 There is also a live reload mode!
-Run `npm run watch` and whenever you save a changed file, the viewer/client updates.
+Run `npm run dev` and whenever you save a changed file, the viewer/client updates.
 Without reloading the viewer-state!

-`npm run startDev` is a combination of the last two commands.